cmyerskeitt/cmyerskeitt_cli_project/README.md

-A short description
-Install instructions
-A contributor's guide
-A link to the license for your code

 # CmyerskeittCliProject

 Welcome to Christine Myers Keitt's Word Genius CLI Gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cmyerskeitt_cli_project`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem is a quick way to explore the detailed definitions, synonyms,  pronunciation, syllables, and frequency of usage of English words.

 ## Installation